Ritvik1712/toffee-node/README.md

 The HTML pages (with the extension `.ejs`) are in the folder `views/`

-The JasaScript, css, and asset files are in the folder `public/`
+The corresponding JavaScript, css, and asset files are in the folder `public/`

 > do **NOT** change the structure of the code, the files work only if they are in the corresponding folders